 An alien ship crashes in the hills outside of LA, much to the delight of Dale (Jonathan Nation, Jurassic Galaxy) who is finally proven right about UFOs existing.
 That delight is short-lived as he promptly gets eaten by one of the craft’s occupants.

 However, Dale was an observer for the government agency that deals with these kinds of things.
-When he doesn’t radio in Shepherd (Anthony Jensen, D-Railed, Nazi Overlord) and his boss Colonel Mayweather (Tom Sizemore, The Runners, Hell Girl) become concerned.
+When he doesn’t radio in Shepherd (Anthony Jensen, D-Railed, Reed’s Point) and his boss Colonel Mayweather (Tom Sizemore, The Runners, Hell Girl) become concerned.
 After the aliens easily take care of the team sent to check on Dale it falls on an inexperienced squad with untested alien weapons to stop them.

 Monster Hunters is director Brendan Petrizzo’s first feature film, but he’s had plenty of experience on sets in other roles.
 Among other things, he did second unit work on Clown and Verotika.
 He was also a production assistant on Zombie With A Shotgun and The Wretched.
 He’s learned well, Monster Hunters looks good and is free from a lot of the usual gaffes we see in films from The Asylum.